 Though SL is not – and it’s not meant to be – a democracy, demonstrations are a tradition in its domains.
 In this sense, this long living virtual world by Linden Lab is a particular walled garden: one where you can join forces with other members and mobilize the community to actually gather, even if only virtually, showing signs and marching for your causes.

 That’s why a protest in SL is, for me, a stronger experience, in personal terms, than, for example, those of enlarging the outreach of a protest post in a social network.
 Even knowing that probably the influence of a demonstration in SL will be smaller, I feel more involved in the manifestation.

 In the tradition of demonstrations in Second Life, we have seen a wide range of causes.
-There have been avatars marching for labor conditions in enterprises that used to have some presence in SL; against the increase of Openspace (remember it?) tier fees; against violence in Gaza; for tax reduction in the US along with other Tea Party demands… And they have gathered in Ahern, Natoma and a number of other significant places on the grid.
+There have been avatars marching for labor conditions in enterprises that used to be present in SL; against the increase of Openspace (remember it?) tier fees; against violence in Gaza; for tax reduction in the US… And they have gathered in Ahern, Natoma and a number of other significant places on the grid.

 Among the most overwhelming demonstrations I remember was one of solidarity, when residents gathered in the virtual Paris 1900 and its Eiffel Tower following the terrorist attacks of November 13th, 2015, in the real life Paris.
 In that occasion I saw people from all around the world standing for the victims of that abomination and showing strong disapproval of violence and terror.

 The protest by Tinies and other avatars on Friday was not a small one, and, also because of that, it was a reminder to me that community is there, in SL.
 Not only the sense of community, but the actual community acts and performances: people still care enough to join forces and fight for what they believe – and it wasn’t only hover height that was at stake, but the demand that Linden Lab address the concerns of their public.